Bird of Paradise (1932 film): Reception

 Bird of Paradise created a scandal after its release owing to a scene which appeared to show Dolores del Río swimming naked.
 She was, in fact, wearing a flesh-coloured G-string.
 The film was made before the Production Code was strictly enforced, so brief nudity in American movies was still allowed and was seen in a few films at the time.
-Film director Orson Welles said del Río represented the highest erotic ideal with her performance in the film.
+Famed film director Orson Welles said del Río represented the highest erotic ideal with her performance in the film.

 Box office

 The film lost an estimated $250,000 for studio RKO after taking into account distribution costs.